Andrade, Edna, b. 1917

 Not microfilmed is one VHS videotape, "A Vision Transformed : Profile of Artist Edna Andrade," produced by the Philadelphia Museum of Art.

-ADDITION: Andrade's passports, exhibition catalogs and announcements, newspaper and magazine clippings, and photographs of Andrade, her family, friends and works of art.
-Two spiral-bound volumes of photographs taken by Reuben Goldberg also include photographs of a performance of the Martha Graham Dance Company, ca. 1955.
+Andrade's passports, exhibition catalogs and announcements, newspaper and magazine clippings, and photographs of Andrade, her family, friends and works of art.
+Two spiral-bound volumes of photographs taken by Reuben Goldberg also include photographs of a performance of the Martha Graham Dance Company, circa 1955.

-Biographical/Historical Note: Painter; Philadelphia, Pa.
+Biographical/Historical Note: Edna Andrade (1917-2008) was a painter from Philadelphia, Pennsylvania.
 Studied at the Pennsylvania Academy of the Fine Arts, 1933-1937, receiving a B.F.A. from the University of Pennsylvania in 1937.
 She won Cresson Scholarships to travel to Europe in 1936 and 1937.
 In 1941, she married architect C. Preston Andrade.
-During WWII she worked under Eero Saarinen in the office of Strategic Services.
+During WWII, she worked under Eero Saarinen in the office of Strategic Services.
 After the war, Andrade returned to Philadelphia, where she taught at the Philadelphia College of Art between 1958 and her retirement in 1982.
 Andrade was a participant in the "op art" movement of the 1960s.

 Donated by Edna Andrade, 1987 and 2004.
 1987 portion Microfilmed as part of AAA's Philadelphia Arts Documentation Project.
 Andrade retained her more current gallery records.